There are more overweight people in the world than hungry people. More than one billion according to the World Health Organization are overweight.

 In 1879 someone at Johns Hopkins had a bright idea to develop a calorie-free sweetener called saccharin.
 Almost 100 years later, in the early 1970s, a warning label was thus required on all foods using saccharin: “Use of this product may be hazardous to your health.
 This product contains saccharin, which has been determined to cause cancer in laboratory animals.”
 That was the first artificial sweetener; a chemical duplicating the taste of common table sugar and is many times sweeter.

 That was the first artificial sweetener.
-Because it is big business there are many artificial sweeteners on the market and those attempting to be approved for use.
+Because it is a big business there are many artificial sweeteners on the market and those attempting to be approved for use.
 Look at this long list: Acesulfame potassium, Aspartame, NutraSweet, Salt of aspartame-acesulfame, Neotame, Neohesperidin dihydrochalcone, Saccharin, Sucralose and Splenda.

 Here is a summary of the five most common ones: